iornstein/minotaur/README.md

 ## how to run
 You can run this with [docker](https://docs.docker.com/docker-for-mac/install/).
 Simply run `docker-compose up --build`.
 You can visit the front-end at `http:localhost:3000`

+## Used ports
+This uses localhost ports `3000` for the frontend and `8525` for the backend.
+If you needed to use those ports, I'm sorry.